 I spent a lot of time hanging out with Austin, Rock, Undertaker.
 We were all good friends, but once I left WWF?
 I never talked to them again.

 I really believe that if you make an effort, you can stay in touch with them, but I had a lot of fun.
 It was a lot of fun traveling with these guys.
 If you can’t be with your family, you want to be with the next best thing, and that’s the guys you wrestle and train with.

-I was more sick of my buddies than I was my family at home because we lived on the road three hundred days a year.
+I was more sick of my buddies than my family at home because we lived on the road three hundred days a year.
 It’s a close-knit family, and you learn how to get along with everybody regardless of whether you like them or not.